vtex/cli-plugin-edition/README.md

 ## `oclif-example edition:set EDITION`

-Set edition of the current account
+Sets the Edition App version for the current account.

 ```
 USAGE
   $ oclif-example edition:set EDITION

+ARGUMENTS
+  EDITION  Name and version of the Edition App to install.

 OPTIONS
   -h, --help     show CLI help